 - So, our Power BI Dual KPI chart will look like this.

-The beauty about this chart is when we hover our cursor it will show respective month target and actual values also the variance %.
+The beauty of this chart is when we hover our cursor, it will show the respective month target and actual values also the variance %.

-- Here, I have placed my cursor on “September” month and I could see KPI numbers for this month.
+- Here, I have placed my cursor on the “September” month, and I could see KPI numbers for this month.